shivassg/SieveOfEratosthenes/README.md

 until we reach the first number in the list that has not been crossed out and whose square is greater than n.

+Description of the program:

+The program uses the above outlined sieve method to find all the prime numbers from 2 through n.
+The program will be reading the values of n from a file.
+The program will be using a two-dimensional dynamic array to store the stepwise results of the sieve method.
+The starting dimensions of the array will be 5 by n.
+When needed, the array will be resized to grow row-wise in increments of 5 and a message ‘Array Resized’ will be sent to the screen.
+Additionally, the user should is given a choice of two modes to run the program – in the first mode, the contents of the entire array is sent to the screen and in the second mode only the final result i.e. the remaining numbers of the list at the end are sent to the screen.
+This information about the mode is also coming from the file.